FREQUENTLY ASKED QUESTIONS

 Where is Exor headquartered?

-Exor is a Dutch company with its registered office and headquarters at Gustav Mahlerplein 25, 1082 MS Amsterdam.
+Exor is a Dutch company with its registered office and headquarters at Hildegard von Bingenstraat 38, 1081 LH Amsterdam, The Netherlands.

 Where can I find the composition and regulations of Exor's Board of Directors and Committees?

-Exor's Board of Directors composition and CVs can be found at Board of Directors.
+The composition of Exor's Board of Directors and their CVs can be found at Board of Directors.

-Information on the Audit Committee, on the Compensation and Nominating Committee, on the ESG Committee and on their members can be found at Committees.
+Information on the Audit Committee, the Compensation Committee, the ESG Committee and their members can be found at Committees.

 What are Exor investment principles?

-Where can I find information regarding Exor's Corporate Social Responsibility?
+Where can I find information regarding Exor's sustainability approach?

 What is Exor's Remuneration Policy?